todogroup/osposurvey/2020/questions.md

 >{Yes No Don't know}
 * Use of open source code in products (dependencies)
 * Releasing open source code or projects
-* List of acceptable licenses
 * Contributing upstream to open source projects
 * Sponsoring open source projects, events or foundations
-* Employees are permitted to contribute to non-work-related open source projects in their personal time without conditions
-* Employees are permitted to contribute to non-work-related open source projects in their personal time but require permission to do so
+* Allowing employees to contribute to non work-related open source projects in their personal time

 6. Does your company have a formal or informal management initiative or program around open source?
 >LH, note for survey coding, 4/20/20 - question wording improved.
 Make a note of it in chart, but the change does not impact the meaning of the question.